-A sufficient balance in one or more collateral currencies is required in order to trade on margin.
+A sufficient balance in one or more collateral currencies is required to trade on margin.
 This is because margin trading uses Kraken’s funds instead of your own.

-Leverage allows you to place trades in larger amounts than what you have in your collateral balances.
+Leverage allows you to place trades in larger amounts than what you have in your trade balance.

-For example, a collateral balance of 10,000 USD increases your buying power to 50,000 USD when trading on margin and using 5x leverage.
+For example, a trade balance of 10,000 USD increases your buying power to 50,000 USD when trading on margin and using 5x leverage.

-When trading on margin you are using borrowed funds to place orders, as opposed to directly using the funds deposited or held in your account.
+When trading on margin you are using Kraken’s funds to place orders, as opposed to directly using the funds deposited or held in your account.

 To create a margin position, you need to select a leverage between 2x and 5x from the Intermediate or Advanced order tab when creating a New Order.

-Margin borrow limits determine the maximum amount of margin that can be tied to your leveraged orders for a particular currency.
+Margin allowance limits determine the maximum amount of margin that can be tied to your leveraged orders for a particular currency.
 Each currency allowance limit is independent from the other.